The-Knights-of-Ni/5206-docs/docs/software/subsystems.md

 Use a threshold to isolate the objects.
 Then use the list of contour areas to get the locations of the objects; use April Tags to find absolute position if necessary.
 This is probably the most complex vision strategy.
-Machine learning could be viably applied here.
+Machine learning could be viably applied here without wasting CPU power.